 At Carshalton the walk turns round to head north as it follows the course of the river towards the Thames.
 Although never far from residential streets and business parks, much of the Wandle Trail is through riverside parks and peaceful local nature reserves, including the recently-opened Watermeads.
 The largest open space is Morden Hall Park, 125 acres of parkland owned by the National Trust and the suggested tea stop.
 In the final section the riverside path passes Deen City Farm (open Tue–Sun to 4.30pm; free admission) and you have the chance to explore the ethnic eateries, craft shops and market stalls at Merton Abbey Mills before heading to Colliers Wood underground station.

-Several short link routes are described in the document.
+If you want to cut the walk short several link routes are described to other stations and tram stops.
 If you catch a later train than intended you could continue to the next station (Hackbridge) and pick up the walk route in Beddington Farmlands, saving about 1½ km.
 You could cut about 2 km from the end of the walk by heading to Morden tube station (or a nearby Tramlink stop) from Morden Hall Park.
 You could also use the station at Carshalton to split the walk into two short walks.

 Two more substantial variations are possible, using the remainder of the Wandle Trail.
 As the published leaflet covers the full route in the same direction there are no detailed directions in this document.